 The franchise began with the Boston Braves team.
 A year after its inception, it was renamed Boston Redskins – based on its location.
 Then George Preston Marshall, founder and first owner, moved her to Washington.
 This happened in 1937.

 In 1969, Marshall passed away, and a controlling stake was bought by Edward Bennett Williams, who was the majority owner of the club until 1974.
-Then part of the shares from him was acquired by Jack Kent Cooke, automatically receiving the status of an equal co-owner.
+Then part of the shares from him was acquired by Jack Kent Cooke, automatically receiving an equal co-owners status.
 This was made possible thanks to the fact that he already had a 25 percent share of the Washington Redskins: he received it through a deal with George Preston Marshall during his lifetime – when he suffered a stroke and was unable to conduct business actively.

 From 1985 to 1997, Cooke himself led the club and then created his foundation.
 In 1999, the controlling interest went to Daniel Marc Snyder, who currently heads the franchise.

 Interestingly, Redskins is the first NFL team with a personal marching band and sports anthem (Hail to the Redskins song).
 The first name went to her from the eponymous baseball club Braves.
 After moving to Washington, she retained the Redskins option, merely changing the location – from Boston to Washington.
 Now around the name associated with the image of the native Indian, scandals do not cease since the “red-skinned” is considered a politically incorrect, derogatory, and insulting word.

 Although the brand logo has undergone several cardinal changes over almost a 90-year history, visually, it has always remained within the Indian theme.
 The franchise’s official colors are brown, yellow, white, burgundy, and black.
 At the same time, not all of them are present in each version of graphic symbolism.